solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Based on the distance formula `Distance  = speed × time`, we could know that `D(t) = r(t) × Δt`
 By using a more calculus based term: The distance it traveled in a period of time is `D(t) = ʃ r(t) dt`

-So in the graph above, the
+So in the graph above, the **AREA** of rate function actually means **THE DISTANCE TRAVELED IN A PERIOD OF TIME.**

+Try to intuitively understand this in mind, then problems will be solved.

+### Example